A numerical-continuation-enhanced flexible boundary condition scheme applied to Mode I and Mode III fracture: Results

 \subsubsection{Predicting the admissible range of $K$}

-The admissible range of $K$ is now predicted by finding roots of equation (\ref{f0_alpha}), i.e. where $f^0_{\alpha}(K, \alpha) = 0$, leading to the predictions shown with the dashed lines in Figure~\ref{fig:full_vs_approx}.
-Here, $K$ is found numerically for each value of $\alpha$ in a 200-element grid.
+The admissible range of $K$ is now predicted by {\cb the simple procedure introduced in Section \ref{num_pred_k}, i.e. by} finding roots of equation \eqref{f0_alpha}, namely $f^0_{\alpha}(K, \alpha) = 0$, leading to the predictions shown with the dashed lines in Figure~\ref{fig:full_vs_approx}{\cb , compared against full solution paths computed with pseudo-arclength continuation with flexible boundary.} Here, $K$ is found numerically for each value of $\alpha$ in a 200-element grid.

 For both potentials, the admissible range of $K$ is in reasonable agreement with that computed in the full solution paths, suggesting that our approach provides a useful way to estimate the stable range of $K$ for the cost of a fixed number of force evaluations on the full domain.